 Faculty make themselves available outside of class and take an active personal interest in their students, often serving as mentors and role models.
 The amount of undergraduate research that is done at our colleges is one sign of this faculty commitment.

 To quantify how our faculty are available for students, consider that 61% of classes have fewer than 20 students.
 And only 1% of classes have 50 or more.
 The impact is clear; our graduates often share stories of the professors who challenged them — and personally helped them meet the challenge.

 Students take many small discussion courses in which they are expected to articulate and defend their interpretation of extensive required readings.
 Evaluation is based primarily on essay exams, written reports and projects rather than multiple-choice exams that test students' memorization.

 College graduates who had these kinds of academic experiences more often reported that they were better prepared for life after college, equipped with effective communication skills, problem solving abilities and other career skills.

-- Our students receive national recognition.
-In the most recent year, our colleges had 42 students who were named Fulbright Fellows, Goldwater Scholars and Watson Fellows.
-At the University of Minnesota, 19 students received those recognitions.
+We see our students and recent graduates being recognized for their academic success.
+In the most recent year, our colleges had 49 students who were named Fulbright Scholars, Watson Fellows, Goldwater Scholars and Truman Scholars.